zacanger/zacanger.github.io/blog/src/posts/clojure.md

 i'll be home, instead, by maybe noon-ish tomorrow possibly, having missed another day of work, sweaty and gross, eurgh.

-on the other hand i met some nice people suck in this zombie airport, so.
+on the other hand i met some nice people stuck in this zombie airport, so.